e-mail: bok@dhit.pl

 • The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.

-• Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical devices and various technologically advanced devices.
+• Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or very advanced devices.

 Disadvantages of neodymium magnets:

-• Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
-It's also worth noting that small elements of these devices have the potential to hinder the diagnostic process after entering the body.
+• Health risk associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
+Additionally, small elements of these products have the potential to be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.